danielctull-forks/swift-evolution/proposals/0000-top-level-encoder-and-decoder.md

 ## Source compatibility

 This is a purely additive change.
+We can similarly lean on the [shadowing work](https://github.com/apple/swift-evolution/blob/b394ae8fff585c8fdc27a50422ea8a90f13138d2/proposals/0235-add-result.md#source-compatibility) from SE-0235 that allowed `Result` to be added to the Standard Library.

 ## Effect on ABI stability